What is the history of the Byrd Theatre?

 There is plenty of parking in Carytown!
 You can find street parking on Cary Street and on many of the side streets off Cary Street.
 There is also a dual level parking deck directly behind the Byrd Theatre off Colonial Avenue.
+This lot is now a paid lot, the cost is $1.
 See Location & Directions for more information.

 Please note: You may not park in the private lot alongside of Citizen Burger Bar or the one in front of Sen Organic across the street from the Byrd.

 There is a passenger loading zone immediately in front of the theatre that is “no parking” whenever we are open, allowing you to drop off your family and friends safely before parking your car.